 As far back as I can remember, there was a darkroom in our house.
 It is not surprising that I share my father’s interest.
 He gave me a Brownie Reflex when I was about 11 years old, and taught me monochrome darkroom skills from developing negatives to making prints.
 He was my photographic inspiration and, to some extent, he still is.
 I achieved the LRPS distinction with monochrome images in 1983.
 Once a member (and, for a while, chairman) of Molesey Photographic Society, I now am a member of Maidenhead Camera Club.
-I was also Centre Organiser for the RPS Digital Imaging Group’s Thames Valley Centre that meets about eight times per year in Woosehill, near Wokingham in Berkshire.
+I was also Centre Organiser for the RPS Thames Valley Digital Imaging Group that now meets under the remit of the Thames Valley Region in Woosehill, near Wokingham in Berkshire.
 I have recently joined the RPS Visual Arts Group.

 © 2020 Roger Norton